 To override the stress and overwhelm you may feel when faced with a challenge, it’s important to make a distinction between facts and how you interpret those facts.
 For example, if you sent an email to your boss last week and still have not heard back, you could panic and convince yourself that your boss is unhappy with your work.
 This is a demoralizing story to tell yourself.

 Instead, a more empowering meaning would be to recognize that your boss is busy and may have missed your email, which can happen to any of us.
-It would be more helpful to follow up with her with another note or just pop into her office to let her know you are waiting on a response from her.
+It would be more helpful to follow up with her with another note or just pop into her office to let her know you are waiting on a response.

 It’s more useful and energizing to look at the facts objectively and assign an empowering meaning that makes you think creatively and feel more capable about the solutions within your control.